 How to de-stress without drinking

 Do workaholics tend to become alcoholics?
-If your workload is excessive does that mean you’ll almost inevitably drink excessively?
-Being consumed by your job may unavoidably lead to higher stress levels, and therefore an increased need to de-stress.
+If your workload is excessive, does that mean you’ll almost inevitably drink excessively?
+Being consumed by your job may unavoidably lead to co-occurring mental health conditions, like higher stress levels and anxiety, and therefore an increased need to de-stress.
 However, drinking to self-soothe and relieve stress is dangerous.

 Some workaholics de-stress by going to the gym, by meditating, or by simply putting their feet up in front of the TV with a cup of tea.
 However, others choose to wind down after a long day on the job with a bottle of wine (or three).
 If you belong in the latter group, and you do that just about every night of the year, your liver won’t thank you; in fact, it’ll probably soon start telling you to cut back on your excessive alcohol consumption or pay a heavy price (the ultimate price, for some people, sadly).